 Ensuring that resilience agendas, early warning systems and prevention frameworks are developed sympathetically to the local context is vital to ensure long term and sustainable ways that stakeholders from all levels can predict, prevent and respond to mass violence and atrocities in the most effective way possible.
 The question of how different stakeholders, especially government, civil society and grassroots actors, can work together to develop resilience agendas that are effective in supporting, protecting and empowering the communities most affected by violence, eg the persecuted Roma community in Eastern Europe, will be explored.
 Similarly, the dialogue will draw on shared experiences of donors and programmers to understand how working models can be transferred and the evidence base expanded to ensure that future policy and commitments are rooted in robust evidence-based research, and that international and national mechanisms can best utilise the benefits of preventative early action.

-In partnership with the Stanley Foundation and Protection Approaches, we will convene an international event to identify steps that countries might take to better prevent mass violence and atrocities in a coordinated and systematised way, utilising the knowledge and capacity of local, national and international stakeholders.
+In partnership with the Stanley Foundation and Protection Approaches, we convened an international event to identify steps that countries might take to better prevent mass violence and atrocities in a coordinated and systematised way, utilising the knowledge and capacity of local, national and international stakeholders.